 $2,000 tuition waiver

-Offered to degree-seeking undergraduate students attending the Pullman campus who meet at least one of the following criteria:
+Offered to degree-seeking undergraduate students on F-1 visas currently attending the Pullman campus who meet at least 1 of the following criteria:

 - Cumulative GPA of 3.60 or above